1. Project Description

 4. Development Strategy

-“KAZE NO DENWA, The Wind Telephone” is conceived as a global musical with Japanese and American creatives, shaped in equal parts by dance, text, and music.
-The script has been originated in both Japanese and English languages to tell the story of three coming-of-age friends who experience the 2011 Tōhoku Earthquake and Tsunami from the coastal town of Otsuchi.
+The script has been originated in Japanese and English respectively to tell the story of three coming-of-age friends who experience the 2011 Tōhoku Earthquake and Tsunami from the coastal town of Otsuchi, Japan.
 Each carries a distinct relationship to memory and loss.
 Their triangle of perspectives on grief and its expression collides, challenges, and ultimately shifts as they discover that endurance is not inaction, that grief can coexist with joy, and that new memories can live alongside the old.

-“Kaze no Denwa” is a real British-style white telephone booth with a black rotary phone that connects to nowhere.
-Perched on a hilltop in Otsuchi overlooking the sea, it was untouched by the tsunami and became a place where the living go to speak to the lost.
-For our trio, it is the emotional breaking point in their journey through grief.
+Kaze no Denwa translates to telephone of the wind.
+It is the Japanese name given to a real British-style white telephone booth with a black rotary phone that connects to nowhere.
+Perched on a hilltop in Otsuchi, Japan overlooking the sea, it was untouched by the 2011 Tsunami and became a place where the living go to speak to the lost.
+For our trio, “Kaze No Denwa,” is the pivotal breaking point in their journey through grief.

 Mieko Kawakami (Book Writer): Tokyo-based international best-selling novelist whose works have been translated into more than 20 languages.